doouding/Lox/README.md

  - [x] Report error if local variable is never used
  - [x] Support static method
  - [ ] Support `get` and `set` in class
+ - [ ] Support private field and method